Personalizing the Webflow cart and checkout: a 2026 playbook

 How Can You Personalize the Journey Without Overwhelming Shoppers?

 The danger with personalization is turning your site into a patchwork of moving parts that compete for attention.
-The best experiences are focused.
-They personalize a few critical moments rather than trying to change everything at once.
+The best experiences are focused, they personalize a few critical moments rather than trying to change everything at once.

-Returning customers might see a narrow strip of recently viewed items or a quick reminder of a product they looked at last time.
+On arrival, you adjust just one or two key elements.
+New visitors might see trust-building content.
+Returning customers might see a narrow strip of recently viewed items.
 Someone who arrives from a specific campaign or email can land on a page where the hero, products, and call to action clearly relate to that message rather than the generic homepage.

 During browsing, you allow behavior to influence the experience.
 If someone spends most of their session in one particular category, you can bring related content or products higher on subsequent pages and in the search suggestions.